ehrlich89/forensics/README.md

 "BlueRange SDK for iOS" is an iOS SDK providing an API to develop applications that interact with BlueRange mesh beacons.
 The API is intended to provide an easy to use interface to develop time and location based applications that make use of a BlueRange mesh.
 For more information about BlueRange have a look at this project on github.

 ## Features
-The library is still in an early development phase.
+The SDK is still in an early development phase.
+Currently the BlueRange SDK supports Android 6.0 Marshmallow and iOS 8.0 devices.
+However, to enable advertising, Android devices must additionally support the Bluetooth LE peripheral mode.
 Currently supported features in the SDK for iOS are:
 - Scanning iBeacon messages in foreground and background and Relution Tag messages (RelutionTagMessageV1) in foreground mode.
 - Advertising arbitrary service UUIDs.